Title

 WHEREAS, Cook County agencies that conduct behavioral health services submit two (2) reports yearly to the Health and Hospitals Committee of the Cook County Board; and

-WHEREAS, reports of the behavioral health work conducted by Cook County has helped Cook County Government identify best practices, needs, and priority areas to grow behavioral health care; and
+WHEREAS, these reports of the behavioral health work conducted by Cook County has helped Cook County Government identify best practices, needs, and priority areas to grow behavioral health care; and

 WHEREAS, the Cook County Board of Commissioners now seeks to update resolution #23-0523 by updating reporting requirements.